AddiXz/Autopilot/README.md

 - The USB drive has the files listed under "Preparation" in the root folder.

 ## Preparation.
-- Retrieve the get-windowsautopilotinfo.ps1 at
+- Retrieve the get-windowsautopilotinfo.ps1 script at
 > https://www.powershellgallery.com/packages/Get-WindowsAutoPilotInfo/1.6

-- Copy both the Autopilot.ps1 and get-windowsautopilotinfo.ps1 to a usb drive.
+- Copy both the Autopilot.ps1 and get-windowsautopilotinfo.ps1 to a USB drive.

 ## Before running the script.
-- Take the machine out of it's box and connect it to AC Power.
+- Take the machine out of its box and connect it to AC Power.
 - Insert the USB drive.

 ## Running the script.